ahmedfgad/GeneticAlgorithmPython/docs/source/index.rst

 Welcome to PyGAD's documentation!
 =================================

-PyGAD is an open-source Python 3 library for implementing the genetic algorithm and optimizing machine learning algorithms.
+`PyGAD <https://pypi.org/project/pygad>`__ is an open-source Python 3 library for implementing the genetic algorithm and optimizing machine learning algorithms.

-PyGAD supports different types of crossover, mutation, and parent selection.
-PyGAD allows different types of problems to be optimized using the genetic algorithm by customizing the fitness function.
+`PyGAD <https://pypi.org/project/pygad>`__ supports different types of crossover, mutation, and parent selection.
+`PyGAD <https://pypi.org/project/pygad>`__ allows different types of problems to be optimized using the genetic algorithm by customizing the fitness function.

 Besides building the genetic algorithm, it builds and optimizes machine learning algorithms.
+Currently,
-Currently, PyGAD supports building and training (using genetic algorithm) artificial neural networks for classification problems.
+`PyGAD <https://pypi.org/project/pygad>`__ supports building and training (using genetic algorithm) artificial neural networks for classification problems.

 The library is under active development and more features in the genetic algorithm will be added like working with binary problems.
 This is in addition to supporting more machine learning algorithms.

-.. _header-n1:
+.. _header-n5:

 Installation
 ============

-To install PyGAD, simply use pip to download and install the library from PyPI (Python Package Index).
+To install `PyGAD <https://pypi.org/project/pygad>`__, simply use pip to download and install the library from
+`PyPI <https://pypi.org/project/pygad>`__ (Python Package Index).
+The library lives a PyPI at this page https://pypi.org/project/pygad.

 For Windows, issue the following command: